 To maintain this building required that he and his crew hand-make many decorative and structural pieces to match those on the original structure.
 “Old Main”, developed in Paul an appreciation for the skills and craftsmanship of its 19th-century builders.
 In 2000, Paul retired from college to open his shop and pursue his love of woodworking full time.

 Sedny Attia is a software developer who retired early at age 50.
 His interests include traveling, cycling, investing, 3D printing, and DIY.
 He is outgoing, a voracious reader, and not afraid of trying and doing things out of the ordinary.

 Sedny Attia developed an interest in computer programming at a young age, during his time at a technical high school for boys.
 He started creating Fortran programs in the late 1960s.
 Throughout his corporate IT career, he worked for well-known companies like Moore Business Forms and Electronic Data Systems (EDS).
 Sedny also holds several patents related to 3D printing technology.
 He frequently delivers keynote speeches at technology conferences and is the founder of Treofab Inc.

 “I believe that art and expression will take a new leap”.

-Scott Gamron was born and raised in Europe.
-His fascination for different cultures took him, in his early years, all over the world.
-After returning from South America, where he was working and traveled for over 10 months, he became a professional tile setter.
-He established a company that specialized in tile and plumbing.
+Scott Gamron was born and raised in Europe and developed a fascination for different cultures at an early age.
+He traveled all over the world, including South America where he worked and traveled for over 10 months.
+Upon returning, he became a professional tile setter and founded a company that specialized in tile and plumbing.